Kyler Murray Should Learn from Russell Wilson in Making Rough MLB vs. NFL Call

 Therefore, Murray's choice to embrace the crack of the bat and the pop of the glove over the crushing blow of a defensive lineman would appear to make sense on the surface.
 We know about the NFL's issues with concussions and CTE.

+Though, despite his small stature, it is often those experiencing blows to the head on every play (offensive and defensive linemen, running backs, linebackers, etc.) who are most at risk of developing CTE.
+Particularly in the present-day NFL, where quarterbacks—and specifically their heads—are protected as much as possible.

-On the other hand, after cashing their signing bonus checks, young baseball players have to work their way through the grind-it-out, underpaid ranks of MLB's minor league underbelly and then through the league-minimum and arbitration process if they advance to the highest level.
+Also, after cashing their signing bonus checks, young baseball players have to work their way through the grind-it-out, underpaid ranks of MLB's minor league underbelly and then through the league-minimum and arbitration process if they advance to the highest level.

 The best of the best get gaudy dollars within a few years of reaching The Show, but the guaranteed eight- and nine-figure long-term pacts don't come for a while if they come at all.
 Usually they don't.